The Happenings on Shaw Hill

 “Well, we have a picture,” she said and turned her phone’s screen toward me.
 It was a blurry, gray image.

 She walked over and handed the phone to me.
 “This was taken from a trail camera last night.”
 She pointed out the window at a house up on the Kennebec Road.
 “It’s the Peterson family.
-There son has a trail camera for finding deer or anything else that moves around in the woods late at night.”
+Their son has a trail camera for finding deer or anything else that moves around in the woods late at night.”

-It was in a field and there was light behind the trees – probably a porch light – but in the field there was a tall, slim figure hunched slightly walking through the field.
-The man was wearing a corduroy jacket just like mine.
+I squinted and looked closely at the screen.
+It was a black and white, grainy image like an old Polaroid photograph.
+It was in a field and there was light behind the trees – probably a porch light – but in the field there was a tall, slim figure hunched slightly walking through the grass.
+The man was wearing a corduroy jacket that looked just like mine.

 At first I thought someone else had taken my jacket and was traipsing through the neighboring fields late at night pretending to be me.

 But I knew better.
+That was me.

 “Is that me?”
 I asked.